nancchan/saas-customer-onboarding-business-systems/documentation/business_requirements.md

 ## Overview

-This document defines the basic business requirements for the simulated customer onboarding process.
+This document defines the basic business requirements for the simulated SaaS customer onboarding process.

 The requirements provide a foundation for the customer onboarding workflow, CRM configuration, data validation, testing, reporting, and troubleshooting activities completed in this project.

+---

 ## Business Objective